smtcoq/smtcoq/INSTALL.md

 > SMTCoq.
 In particular this means you want a version of Coq that was compiled
 > with OCaml version >= 4.04.0.

-If you want to use SMTCoq with high performance, you need to use the [version of Coq with native data-structures](https://github.com/smtcoq/native-coq) instead of Coq-8.7.
+If you want to use SMTCoq with high performance to check large proof certificates, you need to use the [version of Coq with native data-structures](https://github.com/smtcoq/native-coq) instead of Coq-8.8.

 ### Installation with Coq and OCaml opam packages